*Blade Length: 2.75"

 What do I think?

-I'm very impressed with the knife, I think it's a well thought out design, the construction quality has been solid, plus I got it for a good price so I am quite satisfied.
+I'm very impressed with the knife, I think it's a well thought out design, the construction quality is solid.

 Do I recommend this knife?

-Legally it makes sense, use a non-lethal impact tool rather than going straight to lethal.
+Legally it is to your benefit to use a non-lethal impact tool rather than a lethal weapon.

-The Snaggletooth also features a flipper which acts as a secondary ramp, like it's big brother it can be used for deployment, striking, pain compliance techniques, and as a hand guard.
+The Snaggletooth also features a flipper which can be used for deployment, striking, pain compliance techniques, and also as a hand guard.

 The Snaggletooth has an automatic ring that can be deployed by a push of the button to instantly change it to a type of Karambit.